-We live a little over 5 hours away from Six Flags, so we had a bit of a road trip.
+We live a little over 5 hours away from Six Flags, so we had a bit of a drive.
 One of the first things that I did was head over to Aldi to stock up on snacks to bring along.
 If we had snacks in the car, and in the hotel room, it would cut down on snacks that the kids would want to eat on the road.
 Everything in the picture only cost about $12 total.
 We also packed a cooler to keep in the car with pop, and a case of water.
 I had bought a 24 pack of Cherry Coke the week before our trip for only $5.50, which made them only .23 a can.
 Aldi also carries cases of water for only $2.29, which makes them a little under .10 a bottle. (a far cry from the $3.50 price tag per bottle in the park.)
 My plan for the snacks worked.
 They did not ask me once to stop and buy food or drinks.
 (We even come home with extra chips and cookies)

 Since we got a kind of late start, we needed to stop for dinner along the way.
 I decided to take the kids to Steak and Shake, when I saw a billboard advertising their new $4 menu.
 The kids loved it!
 There were several meals they liked on the $4 menu, and Kara got this awesome mint cookies and cream milkshake.
 The cost for dinner for all of us was only $24! (before tip) I wish we had a Steak and Shake close to our house.
 Kyle kept saying over and over that he loved it there, and that he couldn't wait to go back.